PhD in the Arts

 • The application portfolio (in a PDF file of maximum 5 MB) consists of a written part in English outlining the research project and documenting previous artistic practice, including:

-• a portfolio of relevant activities (exhibitions, concerts, compositions, publications, conferences, etc.), with links to audio and video files if applicable,
+• a portfolio of relevant activities (exhibitions, concerts, compositions, publications, conferences, etc.), with links to audio and video files and large images where relevant,

-• a written proposal for the artistic research project to be developed in the course of the study (contextualisation of the artistic research practice, possible questions of the project, outline of a possible course and provisional timetable of the project, optional: proposals for possible supervisors).
+• a written proposal for the artistic research project to be developed in the course of the study (contextualisation of the proposed research, research questions, methods and a provisional timetable for the project, optional: proposals for possible supervisors).

 • MA certificate or diploma obtained from a relevant degree programme, if the degree programme has already been completed.